sb-dor/flutter_animations_and_other_stuffs/lib/flutter_background_service/readme.md

-if you will get error from "FlutterScanBluetoothPlugin" or some another plugin after closing app try to use "try-catch" for kotlin or java and "do-catch" for swift in file where it throws an error for example in file FlutterScanBluetoothPlugin this function is throwing an error on "onViewDestroy" method:
+if you will get error from "FlutterScanBluetoothPlugin" or some another plugin after closing app try to use "try-catch" for kotlin or java and "do-catch" for swift in file where it throws an error for example in file FlutterScanBluetoothPlugin.kt this function is throwing an error on "onViewDestroy" method:

      override fun onDetachedFromActivity() {
         activityBinding.removeRequestPermissionsResultListener(this)